Java Jar Catalog Java Jar Catalog

 Why would you want such a thing?
 When you get a NoClassDefFoundError you would then have a clue as to which jars need to put on the classpath.
 You could detect potential for getting a class from the wrong jar.

-You could extend this to search *.zip and *.war files, and look for *.java source, image resources (*.gif, *.jpg, *.png etc.) You might even include all files, not just container files.
+You could extend this to search *.zip and *.war files and look for *.java source, image resources (*.gif, *.jpg, *.png etc.) You might even include all files, not just container files.

 Database

 As you include more types of container file and more types of contents, the need for more sophisticated searching and sorting presents itself.
-I suggest exporting the list to an SQL database.
+I suggest exporting the list to an SQL (Standard Query Language) database.
 You can then do ad-hoc queries from the command line, or cook up some simple app to do checkbox selected queries.

-One type of query you could do is provide a classpath, and then see which version of each class on that classpath would actually be selected if it were loaded.
+One type of query you could do is provide a classpath and then see which version of each class on that classpath would actually be selected if it were loaded.
 It might note duplicates that would be ignored, a potential source of trouble.

 A tool you would want is a method to dump the classpath of a running program in a form that can be imported as for a query.

-A report you would want is a list by package, listing which jars each package appears in, and by jar, listing which packages are represented in each jar.
+A report you would want is a list by package, listing which jars each package appears in and by jar, listing which packages are represented in each jar.
 This gives you a bird’s eye view of the entire jar system.

 You might make your database available to the web, so that other without your enormous jar collection could look up where missing classes come from.
 For that you need to track the original source of each jar as well.